shaunagm/actionrising/README.md

     virtualenv venv
     source venv/bin/activate

-3) Install [pip](https://pip.pypa.io/en/stable/installing/) if you don't have it and install the requirements
+3) Install [pip](https://pip.pypa.io/en/stable/installing/) if you don't have it.
+Before installing the requirements, you may need to install the following library (which cannot be installed through pip):

+    sudo apt-get install libpq-dev  # ubuntu

+Now you can go ahead and install the rest of the requirements.

     pip install -r requirements.txt